Five Questions to Ask A Financial Advisor

 There is no evidence for the persistence of performance.
 Find me an advisor who is bragging about their track record, and I’ll find 1,000 portfolios that outperformed it and 10,000 examples of money managers who were outperforming and then proceeded to underperform.

-Invest on philosophy, not past performance.
-There is a good reason why the disclaimer “past performance is not a guarantee of future results” is required on all statements about performance.
-We will also cover this in a different episode.
-In the meantime, keep it out of your list of questions as the answer is irrelevant.
+Invest based on proven principles, not past performance.
+The disclaimer: “past performance is not a guarantee of future results,” is required on all performance statements, for good reason.
+Keep this question out of your list, as the answer is irrelevant.

 Finally, to wrap up, let’s give you some examples of how answers to these questions might look.
 Let’s go through each of the questions, and I will answer them from my planning practice perspective.
 These are the real answers for that practice.